Movers and SHAKERS

 The Federal Reserve has been accommodating economic growth since at least 2008.
 A broad stock market bet against the Fed during this 13-year period would have been like trying to swim against the tide.
 Only in 2018 did the market (S&P 500) have a negative return.
 The dip that year was in response to fiscal policies, including trade tariffs.

 Last week the Fed released minutes from an FOMC meeting held three weeks earlier.
-These meetings are when Fed governors decide on the stance of monetary policy, making money easier or tighter within the economy.
-Within minutes it was clear that the Fed viewed the job market to be near statistically peak levels; they also discussed shrinking their balance sheet.
+These meetings are where Fed governors decide on the stance of monetary policy, making money easier or tighter within the economy.
+Within the minutes it was clear that the Fed viewed the job market to be near statistically peak levels; they also discussed shrinking their balance sheet.
 In other words, money that was put into the market to help lower rates and stimulate growth through bond purchases would be unwound by selling securities which has the effect of taking money out of the economy.
 One reason the market reacted so abruptly is that Fed Chairman Jerome Powell gave a statement to reporters after that meeting, as he normally does, and did not mention this seemingly important change in thought back then.

 By the end of last week (January 7), the Nasdaq had fallen 4.5%, the S&P 500 had fallen 1.9%, and the Russell 2000 Small-Cap index by 2.8%.
 During the Fall of 2020, the Fed chairman presented inflation as not a concern, “transitory” is how he described any pricing strength.
 Many market watchers at the time saw inflation as more than fleeting and a potential problem.
 But, not unlike mentioned earlier, going against the Fed can be costly.
 So, the market did not react to the many forecasts of higher inflation and rates.